jamolpe/go-logger/README.md

 # Go-Logger

 Basic library for logs, this logs are displayed with ANSI colours in linux terminals (windows yet to come).
+Features:

-Logs can be stored in database if configuration is provided.
+- Logs can be stored in database if configuration is provided.
-Logs can be ignored with the configuration (this is usefull for diferent stages configuration)
+- Logs can be ignored with the configuration (this is usefull for diferent stages configuration)
+- Library can be extended using the interface provided

 ## usage